cyverse/irods-adm/coding-standards-bash.md

 ### Read-Only Variables

+__TODO review the following in a browser__

-If other maintainers should not modify a global variable after first assignment, declare it using `readonly` or `declare -r`.
+If a global variable should not modified after first assignment, declare it using `readonly` or `declare -r`.
 This will help prevent certain hard to catch errors.

 ```bash
 readonly EXEC_NAME="$(realpath --canonicalize-missing "$0")"